Comparing Single-Head Units to Multi-Head Heat Pump Systems for your NS Home

 Taking the same mantra as the single-head heat pump, a multi-head can be described as, one outdoor unit but for 2-3 indoor units.
 This means that the outdoor systems of single-head and multi-head units are very similar, but the air handler on a multi-head unit can provide heat to 2-3 different rooms.

 There are some advantages to multi-head systems mostly in that they can provide a heat source to multiple rooms off of a sole outdoor air handler.
-Traditional forced air systems heat the entire home at the same time, but multi-zone systems allow you to better control heat in rooms or areas of the home that are less frequently occupied.
+Traditional forced air systems heat the entire home at the same time, but multi-zone systems allow you to better control the heat in rooms or areas of the home that are less frequently occupied.
 Multi-zone units offer temperature controls in each room.

 A perfect example of an optimum multi-head use would be in bedrooms.
 Many times people prefer a cooler room to sleep in but still want a warmer living room.
 A multi-head system would appease both these types of uses, and if you wanted to pull this off with a single-head system, you'd need multiple outdoor units.